travelgateX/documentation-site/content/legacy/docs/activities/DSF/static-configuration.md

 ### Method Goals

-This method returns important information about the behavior of the integration (specific provider).
+This method returns important information about the behaviour of the integration (specific provider).